bombsimon/wsl/doc/configuration.md

 ### allow-cuddle-used-in-block

-Controls if you may cuddle variables used in block statements.
-This is false by default as to not change existing behavior.
+Controls if you may cuddle variables used anywhere in the following block.

 > Default value: false